 But in that time, others had closed the gap.
 They lunged at Roderick, who stumbled back, desperate to avoid their rot-black fingers.
 He fell, landed flat on his ass.
 The letter opener clattered to the floor, out of reach.
 Terrified, he shoved himself backward, as the two closest zombies bit into the air where he’d been half a second earlier.
 Unshakeable, frenzied panic made him scramble back further.
 He kicked wildly at them without aim or precision, nothing but mortal terror.

 This was it.
 This was how it would end.
-He felt their hands open his chest, and let out a whimper.
+He felt their hands on his chest, and let out a whimper.
 His waistcoat ripped, and he felt them tearing at his shirtsleeves, trying to get at his arms.
 He blinked his eyes shut.
 If they were going to tear open his skin and pluck out his organs, he didn’t want to watch them do it.
 He screwed his eyes closed and braced himself.

 Instead, there was a deafening bang.